-Nevertheless, there is the town of Bluefield WV, which across the border from Bluefield VA.
+Nevertheless, there is the mountain town of Bluefield WV, which across the border from Bluefield VA.

 They’re known as “nature’s air-conditioned city” for their cool temperatures, which are due to being at high elevation.

 In addition to world-class whitewater rafting, the most well-known aspect of the Blue Ridge Mountains in West Virginia is Harpers Ferry and Harpers Ferry National Historic Park.

 The town of Harpers Ferry is best known for its Civil War history.
 Visitors today can explore 19th-century buildings, a Civil War Museum, and John Brown’s Fort (which was the site of the famous 1859 abolitionist raid).